Pritam-Sethuraman/Pritam-Sethuraman/README.md

 ## Hi there I'm Pritam Sethuraman, 👋

-I'm a final year Electronics and Communication Engineering student from VIT Chennai
+I'm Graduate student at Concordia University pursuing Master's of Engineering in Electrical and Computer Engineering

 ## Languages and Tools 🧰
 <p align="center">